-by the Editors We have said that there has not for decades been so good a moment to be a fascist.
+by the Salvage Editorial Collective We have said that there has not for decades been so good a moment to be a fascist.
 We have said that this is an epoch of unprecedented social sadism, that it is too late to ‘save’ the world, particularly in the face of climate catastrophe, and that we struggle instead because even rubble is worth fighting over.
 We have said we need a strategy for ruination.
 This we still hold.
 However, it would be a dereliction not to register the scale of recent shifts, the opening of possibilities.
-For a long time, if politics was
+For a long time, if

 by The Editors ‘Obedience to the force of gravity.
 The greatest sin.’ — Simone Weil, Gravity and Grace ‘Things can only get better.
 Can only get better, if we see it through.’ — D:ream An uncharacteristically subdued President Trump described the result of Britain’s snap general election of 8 June as ‘surprising’.
 The Guardian went further, calling it a ‘shock result’.
 The redoubtable Jon Snow for Channel 4 News was closer to the mark, that this was ‘one of the most remarkable election results in modern British History’.
 This was astonishing, staggering, extraordinary.